Brad Feld: Career

 In 1987, Feld co-founded Feld Technologies, a custom software development startup which catered mostly to small and medium-sized businesses, while he was a student at MIT.
 In 1993, the company was acquired by AmeriData for around $2 million, where Feld took the role of chief technology officer.
 Prior to the acquisition, Feld Technologies had grown to a headcount of 20 employees and was doing just under $2 million in annual revenue.

 In the late 1990s and early 2000s, Feld helped operate Interliant, an application service and hosting provider.
 Interliant failed in 2002, following the collapse of the dot-com bubble.
 Feld openly talks about his experience at Interliant, using it as an example of entrepreneurial failure.

-In 2006, Feld helped David Cohen co-found Techstars, an early-stage venture fund and startup accelerator.
+Feld was one of four co-founders of Techstars, an early-stage venture fund and startup accelerator, which was incorporated on November 14, 2006 by David Cohen, David Brown, Feld and Jared Polis.

 Before co-founding Foundry Group in 2007, Feld co-founded VC firms Intensity Ventures and Mobius Venture Capital.
 After its inaugural $225 million fund, Foundry Group has raised four more early-stage funds of $225 million each – in 2010, 2012, 2013, and 2016.

 Foundry Group also raised a $225 million Select Fund in 2013 that invests in later-stage opportunities of their earlier stage funds.
 In 2016, they raised Foundry Next which is a $500 million fund investing in later-stage opportunities as well as investing in other venture firms.

-Feld serves on the boards of nonprofits National Center for Women & Information Technology, Startup Colorado, Global EIR Program, and UP Global.
+Feld has served on the boards of the nonprofit organizations National Center for Women & Information Technology and Startup Colorado, and has been an advisor to the Global EIR Program.

-As of 2022, Feld was the primary funder of the Banana Lounge at MIT which gives away hundreds of thousands of bananas to the MIT community.